 Looking at print advertising is a conscious choice.
 Most people set aside a specific time of day to go through their mail or to sit down with their favorite magazine or daily a paper.
-Because of this it creates a atmosphere where they are open to what they see within the pages whether it is a news article or a new product.
-Paid subscriptions to the print editions of both magazines and newspaper publications continues to remain higher across the board than the digital versions.
+Because of this, it creates an atmosphere where they are open to what they see within the pages whether it is a news article or a new product.
+Paid subscriptions to the print editions of both magazines and newspaper publications continue to remain higher across the board than the digital versions.

 Co-op Advertising for Franchise

-Many types of advertising can leave an audience feeling overwhelmed or in the case of online advertising can frequently go ignored by the audience all together because we have become so used to “tuning it out.”
-The competition among advertising venues is steep .
+Many types of advertising can leave an audience feeling overwhelmed or in the case of online advertising can frequently go ignored by the audience altogether because we have become so used to “tuning it out.”
+The competition among advertising venues is steep.
 There are so many types of advertising available and business owners have more variety to choose from.
-Traditional forms of advertising has seen a decrease in advertising dollars spent.
-This provides the benefit of running ads in a medium where there is less competition among the advertisers and more likelihood that the people looking for what you have to offer will have less clutter to sift through when it comes to seeing your ad.
+Traditional forms of advertising have seen a decrease in advertising dollars spent.
+This provides the benefit of running ads in a medium where there is less competition among the advertisers and more likely that the people looking for what you have to offer will have less clutter to sift through when it comes to seeing your ad.

-For more info on How to effectively advertise a franchise with print advertising or other types of media , co-op advertising for franchise, or regional franchise advertising check out these additional resources.
+For more info on How to effectively advertise a franchise with print advertising or other types of media, co-op advertising for the franchise, or regional franchise advertising check out these additional resources.